poissonconsulting/err/README.md

 ## Introduction

-`err` is an R package to produce customisable number sensitive error and warning messages.
+`err` is an R package to produce customizable number sensitive error and warning messages.

 ## Demonstration